IBM/rgan-demo-pytorch/README.md

-This repository provides pytorch source code for a demonstration associated with our _(DOI)_ preprint publication, "Parameter estimation of biological ensembles: generative models to solve Stochastic Inverse Problems".
+This repository provides pytorch source code for a demonstration associated with our _(DOI)_ preprint publication, "Parameter estimation for biological model ensembles with data-consistent inversion".

 Paper: [Arxiv Link](https://arxiv.org/)